igrigorik/http-client-hints/README.md

 _Note: have a proposal for another hint?
 Open an issue, document your use case._

 ### Opt-in hint delivery
-For the main document request, all user agent supported hints should be sent to the server.
+For the main document request, some user agent supported hints, and specifically the 'RW' hint, should be sent to the server.
-That is in order to support use-cases where server-side processing requires HTML manipulations.
+That is in order to support use-cases where server-side processing requires HTML manipulations, such as the [RESS](http://www.lukew.com/ff/entry.asp?1392) technique.

 For other resources, in order to reduce request overhead the hints can be sent based on opt-in basis.
 Therefore, the user agent may refrain from sending hints over sub-resource requests, unless the server advertises support for these hints.
 See <a href="http://igrigorik.github.io/http-client-hints/#rfc.section.2.3.1">Advertising Support for Client Hints</a> for more details.